philipwalton/blog/_articles/stopping-event-propagation-breaks-the-web.md

 Like a lot of things in JavaScript, DOM events are global.
 And as most people know, global variables make for messy, coupled code.

-Modifying the state or the behavior of a global variable might not seem like a big deal, but as developers depend more and more on third-party libraries (or really any code they didn't write), altering global state and changing the expected behavior can lead to some disasterous bugs.
+Modifying the state or the behavior of a global variable might not seem like a big deal, but as the use of third-party frameworks increases, altering browser-defined behavior can lead to some disasterous bugs.
 Bugs that are impossible to defend against and a nightmare to track down.

 When you stop an event from propagating up to the document, you're changing the rules of the game in a way that libraries authors can't predict.
 This problem is maginifed by the fact that event delegation is rapidly becoming the norm.
-More and more people are just listening for events on the document, so every time you stop an event from propagating up the DOM, you're potentially breaking someone else's code (or your own).
+More and more libraries are just listening for events on the document, so every time you stop an event from bubbling up the DOM, you're potentially breaking someone else's code, or even your own.

 ## What Can Go Wrong?

-You might be saying to yourself: Who even writes code like this anymore?
-I use a UI library to do all this stuff so I can just stop reading, right?
+You might be thinking to yourself: who even writes code like this anymore?
+I use Bootstrap (or, insert UI library here) to do all this stuff so I can just stop reading, right?

-No, unforunately stopping event propagation is not only found in bad Stack Overflow answers; it's also found in some of the most popular libraries in use today.
+Well, no. Unforunately stopping event propagation is not only found in bad Stack Overflow answers; it's also found in some of the most popular libraries in use today.

 Let me show you how easy it is to create a `stopPropagation` related bug using [Bootstap](http://getbootstrap.com/) and [Rails](http://rubyonrails.org/).

-Bootstrap and Rails both come pre-packaged with JavaScript plugins.
 In the following example, Rails' [jquery-ujs](https://github.com/rails/jquery-ujs) library, which allows Rails to declaratively add remote ajax calls to links via the `data-remote` attribute, is preventing Bootstrap's dropdown menus from properly hiding.

 See for yourself: